tribell4310/reliosparc/README.md

     python -m pip install numpy

+Micrographs are presumed to be in .mrc file format.

 Your micrographs must have an invariant initial portion and a variant final portion.
-I.e., mcg1, mcg2, ... , mcg999 will work, but 1mcg, 2mcg, ... , 999mcg will not.
+I.e., mcg1.mrc, mcg2.mrc, ... , mcg999.mrc will work, but 1mcg.mrc, 2mcg.mrc, ... , 999mcg.mrc will not.

 **Accepted input file formats**